-CUIT's Classroom and Desktop Technologies team, the Office of the Registrar, and Facilities Management have collaborated to construct a number of electronic classrooms (view a map PDF).
+CUIT's Classroom and Desktop Technologies, the Office of the Registrar, and Facilities Management have collaborated to construct over 100 Electronic Classrooms.
 These classrooms may be reserved as a regular class meeting place, for individual class sessions, or for events.

 * only available in Schermerhorn 558

 - Adobe Acrobat Professional 12: View and create PDF files